ShouryaAgrawal0007/bytewebdtask/README.md

+# BYTE WEBD task journey
-#  am Avni Goel, pursuing Btech in the CST branch.
+I am Avni Goel, pursuing Btech in the CST branch.
 I am a beginner in the field of learning technologies...but with a set goal in my mindset, I decided to choose to work on the website development task.
 I already knew the basic HTML before beginning.
 But only HTML was not enough to build this project.
 So I have completed learning CSS and Javascript from scratch within the given allotted time span for the task.
 I even learn API calling and AXIOS.
 I made the task using the css properties and flexbox concept.